Murph9/RallyGame2/README.md

 -   a top speed/accel/handling estimate performance
 -   relic that upgrades the road type
     -   you know how peglin has 3 phases? why don't we have upgraded road types
+    -   or road types are a part of the challenge, pick directions and it may slowly get there

 Ideas for relics: